Bill 35 – Setting the Financial Stage for Alberta’s Innovation Employment Grant & Jobs Tax Cut

 Will the Innovation Employment Grant Work?

 Honestly, unless I’ve missed something significant, I don’t see this generating many jobs.
-First, a lot of businesses won’t benefit because they don’t invest in R&D. They could be in an industry that doesn’t innovate a lot or that launched as the result of an innovation.
+First, many businesses won’t benefit because they don’t invest in R&D. They could be in an industry that doesn’t innovate a lot or that launched as the result of innovation.
 (They discovered a new product and started a business.)
 And many businesses don’t survive past their third year.
 However, government support is one of the biggest factors in R&D.

 Money is another problem.
 The grant is phased out after $10 million, but I can’t see companies making under $10 million hiring large R&D departments.
 Many businesses of this size would likely merge, partner, acquire the expertise via an acquisition, or outsource, so that would be even less money and fewer jobs in Alberta.

 There are many ways to determine innovation potential.
 The Vitality Index and the Commercial Confidence Index (CCI) are fairly common, but you might also find TFP (Total Factor Productivity) numbers useful.
-To identify innovators on a larger scale, however, we can look at patents (like a legal copyright that prevents others from producing, using, or selling something for a set period).
+However, to identify innovators on a larger scale, we can look at patents (like legal copyright that prevents others from producing, using, or selling something for a set period).

 I know that many of the patents applied for in Canada are from outside the country.
 The bulk of them are in chemistry, but other areas like civil engineering, transportation, and medical technology seem to do a good share of R&D as well.
 (You can search patents at the Canadian Intellectual Property Office.)

 |University of Alberta||University of Calgary||University of Lethbridge||Grant Macewan|